oh-data-sci/sql_workshop/exercises.md

 - how many films are there at each price point?
 - which are the most/least common?
 - how many films have each rental duration allowed?

+## final challenge:
+- which top 10 actors were rented out the greatest number of times, counting only ‘R’ rated films made in 2006?